ros2hp/grmgr/README.md

 ## Limiter Throttle

-To configure a non-default throttle for a Limiter use NewConfig()
+To configure a non-default throttle use NewConfig()
 ```
 // NewConfig - configure a Limiter with non-default throttle settings
 // r : limiter name